 The Electrotechnical Occupational Competence Unit is assessed last at a registered NET centre over three days at the end of the course.

-You must pass all the assessments to achieve the qualification.
+You must pass all the assessments to achieve the overall apprenticeship and qualification.

 Successful completion of your Apprenticeship could lead to a career within the Electrical industry.